 in Caracas.
 A talking head in a studio -- TV didn't impress me.

-that would make customs officers look the other way as
+that would make customs officers look the other way as we passed

 The United States of America 1959-1960, 1962,

 After we were evacuated from Venezuela in the Cuban missile

 crisis, I went to Tomahawk School in Prairie Village, Kansas.

 Kansans were very enlightened people.
 When I told them my father

 worked for the State Department they wanted to know which state.

 When I told them I had been to Paris, to Egypt, and to other

 foreign lands, they called my parents in to tell them I was a